 4. Analyze the Speed of Your Website

 One of the most important things that you can do for your SEO strategy, not just for mobile but in general as well, is to improve the speed of your WordPress website.
 Mobile users are impatient with slow-loading sites, and even if you have the most-gorgeous responsive layout, it would not mean a thing if you don’t make a mobile version of your website that loads fast.

-According to Google, 61% of users won’t return to a mobile site they had problems with, and 40% would open a competitor’s site instead.
+According to Google, 61% of users won’t open a mobile site again if they have problems with it, and 40% would open a competitor’s site instead.
 As you can see, the speed of your website can have a direct effect on your sales, and it can either decrease or increase your bounce rate.

-Google has considered speed as one of the most important ranking factors for years, and this is why no matter the industry you’re in, your WordPress website must be impeccable on mobile, both in terms of UX and performance.
+Google has considered speed as one of the most important ranking factors for years.
+No matter your niche, your WordPress website must be impeccable on mobile, both in terms of UX and performance.

 Reduce the Size of Your Images